-Forget the wings and make a big batch of shredded crockpot buffalo chicken.
-Pile on hamburger buns for an easy dinner or game day feast.
+Skip the wings and make a big batch of shredded crockpot buffalo chicken instead!
+Pile it onto hamburger buns for an easy dinner or the ultimate game-day feast.
+Perfect for parties, tailgates, or any time you’re craving bold, saucy flavor.

-We LOVE using buffalo sauce (Frank’s Red Hot Sauce) in our crockpot for recipes such as our Buffalo 15 Bean Soup, Buffalo Chicken Pasta, and our game day favorite buffalo chicken dip.
+We LOVE using buffalo sauce (Frank’s Red Hot Sauce) in our crockpot for recipes such as our Buffalo 15 Bean Soup, Slow Cooker Buffalo Chicken Pasta, and our game day favorite slow cooker buffalo chicken dip.

 What Kind of Hot Sauce to Use

-- You will want to find a buffalo sauce, Frank’s Hot Sauce is the preffered choice for most.
+- You will want to find a buffalo sauce; Frank’s Hot Sauce is the preferred choice for most.

 - Frank’s Red Hot Sauce is a cayenne pepper sauce that is used in

-“buffalo” flavored recipes. - This sauce does have a spicy kick to it, adding butter in the mix and ranch or blue cheese dressing topped on the final dish can cool the heat.
+“buffalo” flavored recipes.
+This is the original sauce and is best for any things buffalo flavored. - This sauce does have a spicy kick, but adding butter to the sauce, and ranch or blue cheese dressing topped on the final dish can cool the heat.

 - Chicken – Boneless chicken breasts or thighs work the best for shredded chicken though bone-in breasts, thighs or drumsticks will work in this recipe.